From A Wiki of Ice and Fire

 - A steward is a man responsible for running the day-to-day affairs of the castle and acting on the lord's behalf.
 He may be entrusted with the castle in the lord's absence.

 - Main article: Knight

 Knights are the lowest rank of the nobility.
 This class is made of landed knights, who have been given a keep and grant of land to administer.
 They have their own peasants and men-at-arms, and may even take sworn swords.
 Landed knights are sworn to fight for the lord who holds dominion over their land.
 While the wealthiest knights manage more land than the poorest lords, landed knights do not have the authority to deliver justice in their land.
 Rather, they must appeal to their liege lord.

 Landed knight is a rare rank in the North and almost nonexistent on the Iron Isles, because knighthood is culturally linked with the Faith of the Seven, which is not practiced in those lands.
 The North, however, has a unique title of Master, which is equivalent to landed knight, but not connected with chivalric traditions and fully hereditary.
 House Glover and House Tallhart are masterly houses.

 - Main article: Smallfolk

 Commoners or smallfolk are the bottom of the social structure.
 They do not own lands or titles; they work the land of their lords, and do not have a say in their own governing.
-While this may seem similar to slavery, the difference is that commoners own themselves, and can make appeal to their local lord regarding violations of the law or general disagreements between parties; they are recognized as having a right to fair and just treatment by the nobility and society in general.
+While this may seem similar to slavery, the difference is that commoners own themselves, and can make appeals to their local lord regarding violations of the law or general disagreements between parties; they are recognized as having a right to fair and just treatment by the nobility and society in general.
 Most Houses have laws protecting the local population from abuse or mistreatment, even by members of the nobility.
-However those laws differ and are enforced in varying degrees, mostly depending on the disposition of the local lord.
+However, those laws differ and are enforced in varying degrees, mostly depending on the disposition of the local lord.

 Many of the tradesmen and craftsmen belong to guilds (notably the alchemists).